Skip to main content

 Wait for the changes to take effect

-It can take time for your DNS changes to update across the internet.
-Most domains connect within a few hours, but in some cases, it may take up to 24 hours before your site is fully accessible on the new domain.
+It takes time for your DNS changes to update across the internet.
+Most domains connect within a few hours, but in some cases, it can take up to 24 hours before your site is fully accessible on the new domain.

 Verify status

-After giving the domain some time to make the change, you can return to Bolt and verify its status by returning to the Domains & Hosting page.
+After waiting for your DNS changes to take effect, return to Bolt and verify your domain’s status on the Domains & Hosting page.

 1. Click the gear icon in the top center of your screen, then click All project settings.